 - Weight loss

 - Decreased sexual desire/inability to stay erect

 Fentanyl addiction can occur after someone has injected it, taken it orally, worn it as a patch, taken it as cough drops (lozenges), or placed it on blotted paper.
 Individuals will have difficulty tapering use and controlling their use.
-Additionally, those may experience fentanyl tolerances and dependences which indicate fentanyl use disorders.
-When someone develops a dependence or addiction to fentanyl, he or she needs medical assistance to decrease cravings and get healthy.
-Going cold turkey unsupervised may encourage relapses as people endure withdrawal symptoms that are very uncomfortable.
+Additionally, those may experience Fentanyl tolerances and dependencies which indicate Fentanyl use disorders.
+When someone develops a dependence or addiction to Fentanyl, he or she needs medical assistance to decrease cravings and get healthy.
+Going cold turkey without medical support may encourage relapses as people endure withdrawal symptoms that are very uncomfortable.
 In many cases, people return to abuse just to feel normal as they’d gotten used to the effects of the drug.

 Help is out there

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

 A motivating factor for addiction aside from the euphoria Fentanyl produces is the effect it has on the brain and body.
 When someone takes Fentanyl, the effects of the drugs can be difficult to stop.
 Fortunately, medical detox can help reset many factors associated with addiction and withdrawal.
 Opiate detox includes medications that rid the body of Fentanyl.
 Methadone for example, is commonly used to treat Opioid-related dependences and should be monitored when taken.
 Higher dosages of Methadone can cause ill effects in those who are not used to it.